BenCuff/github-pages-test/README.md

 The `_layouts` folder is used to store larger template files.

-The `assets` folder is used to store .css stylesheets.
+The `assets` folder is used to store .css stylesheets and images.

 The `_config.yml` file can be used to store sitewide values.
 These are then inserted to other pages via Liquid commands (for example, `{{ site.email }}`).